Paving ideas for Housing

 If the project not only has a traditional scheme, but is also located at the coast, crushed oyster shells make an interesting alternative to traditional gravel or other paving options.
 If used for a driveway, you can create a similar design to the grass and gravel option above – and, like the gravel option, crushed oyster shells can be high-maintenance and a falling hazard.

-Crushed shells needn’t be those things, thanks to SureSet’s recycled materials range of paving aggregates.
+Crushed shells needn’t be those things, thanks to SureSet’s range of paving aggregates.
 Crushed oyster, lobster, crab, and scallop shells are among them.
 Bound by permeable resin, they’re permeable, low-maintenance, and not likely to shift anywhere.
 Please note that recycled material aggregates are not suitable for all projects, so please get in touch for more information.

 Here are a few ideas of how SureSet resin bound paving could help you…